-A great way to replace missing teeth and also provide a fixed solution to having removable partial or complete dentures is known as dental implants.
-It provides excellent support and stability for these dental appliances.
+A great way to replace missing teeth and provide a permanent solution to having removable partial or complete dentures is dental implants.
+They provide excellent support and stability for these types of dental appliances.

-Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by a dentist or Periodontist – a specialist of the gums and supporting bone.
-The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile.
-Dental implants are strong and durable.
-On occasion, they will have to be re-tightened or replaced due to normal wear but generally last many years.
+Dental implants are artificial roots and teeth, typically titanium, that are surgically placed into the upper or lower jawbone by a dentist or periodontist (a specialist of the gums and supporting bone).
+The teeth attached to implants are very natural looking which enhances or restores a patient’s smile.
+Dental implants are not only aesthetically pleasing but are strong and durable.
+On occasion, there maya be a need to re-tighten or replace dental implants due to normal wear but generally they last many years.

 The process of getting implants requires a number of visits over several months.

-X-rays and impressions (molds) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
-While the area is numb, the implant will be surgically placed into the bone and allowed to heal for up to six months.
-Depending on the type of implant, a second surgery may be necessary in order to place the “post” that will hold the artificial tooth in place.
-With other implants the post and anchor are already attached and placed at the same time.
-This process requires a number of visits over several months.
+X-rays and impressions (or molds) are taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
+While the area is numb, the implant will be surgically placed into the bone.
+This portion of the treatment will require up to six months of healing.
+Depending on the type of implant, a second surgery may be necessary in order to place the post which holds the artificial tooth in place.
+With other implants, the post and anchor are attached to each other and placed at the same time.
+This process requires a few visits over several months.

 You will be given care instructions when your treatment is completed.
-Proper oral hygiene habits, a balanced diet, and regular dental visits will aid in the life of your new implant.
+Proper oral hygiene habits, a balanced diet, and regular dental visits will support the longevity of your new implant.

 If you have questions about dental implants or would like to schedule a consultation, please call (403) 277-7464.